quequeo/winbit-app/README.md

 - Verify EmailJS credentials are correct
 - Check EmailJS service is active
 - Confirm email templates are published

-## Support

-For issues or questions, contact: jaimegarciamendez@gmail.com

 ## License